webappio/docs/home/001_intro.md

-# What is LayerCI?
+# What is Layer?

-LayerCI integrates with GitHub, GitLab, and BitBucket to provide per-branch full-stack review environments.
+Layer integrates with GitHub, GitLab, and BitBucket to provide per-branch full-stack review environments.

 It creates snapshots to create new copies of VMs in seconds by re-using the work previously done for earlier commits.